 Today we burst into laughter rather than fight.
 This is how I see Nate and Cam.
 If another tale gets written I’d like to take it from a point where they’ve worked a lot of things out, but that doesn’t make a good story.

-Regardless, I have a new revised work out tomorrow.
-The two tales of Nate and Cameron in an old fashioned paperback.
+Regardless, the two tales of Nate and Cameron have made it from ebooks to an old fashioned paperback.
 Thank you NineStar Press.